pvcraven/networking-class/source/03_physical_layer/01_theory/physical_layer.rst

 =====================

 When we communicate by talking in person, our message is carried by sound waves.
-That method of communication we call our **communication medium**.
+Those sound waves are our **communication medium**.
+Communication medium is the channel or system that a sender transmits a message to a receiver.
 When we network computers, we work with several different types of communication medium.

 The three most frequently used mediums for computer networking are: